 - Job Search Engines: These sites aggregate job listings from all over the Internet.
 The most popular are Indeed.com and SimplyHired.com.

 - Company Websites: Many companies post job openings directly on their website.
 If there’s a company you’re specifically after, fill out their online application even if there aren’t any postings listed.
 Since you’re in their system, they’ll even send you notifications of any new opportunities if they match your resume.

 - Industry Association & Special-Interest Websites: Sign up for any membership programs within your field.
 For example, if you’re a marketing professional in Los Angeles, join the LA chapter of the American Marketing Association and check their job listings.
 If you’re a freelance writer, subscribe to ProBlogger.com so you can get updates from their job board.

 An internship offers an even higher likelihood of securing a job.
-If you’re willing to go this route, check off the “Internship” radio button on job sites in addition to checking out sites like: internSushi.com and Internships.com.
+If you’re willing to go this route, check off the “Internship” radio button on job sites in addition to checking out sites like Internships.com and LookSharp.com.

 Once you’ve identified the ways you’ll search for a job, begin applying!

 Simply put, your cover letter is an introduction.
 It is valuable real estate to demonstrate your interest and add a human touch to your application.
 Below are some tips to help you get started: